auremoser/talks/abstracts/15-11-mozfest-london.md

 ####BIO
 Aurelia is a developer and curious cartographer building communities around code at CartoDB.
 Previously of Ushahidi and Internews Kenya, she's been working in the open tech and non-profit journalism space for a few years, and recent projects have had mapping sensor data to support agricultural security and sustainable apis ecosystems in the Global South.

-Andy is a Map Scientist at CartoDB, a part-time coder, part-time curriculum director for the CartoDB Academy, full-tim physicist and former physics teacher.
-He likes to tinker with
+Andy is a Map Scientist at CartoDB, a part-time coder, part-time curriculum director for the CartoDB Academy, full-time physicist and former physics teacher.

+Stuart is a Map Scientist with CartoDB a company that specializes in beautiful online geo spatial visualizations and location analytics.
+He initially studied mathematical physics at Edinburgh University before deciding astronomy was prettier and easier to explain in bars and obtained a Ph.D. in astrophysics.
+He currently works at the Adler Planetarium as the technical lead of the Zooniverse: the largest collection of online citizen science projects.
+He is passionate about getting everyone involved in doing real science and making real discoveries online.